CSMdevs/ARscapeRoom/README.md

 ### How to install on iDevice

-Follow this tutorial to install this game on your iDevice
+Follow this tutorial to install this game on your iDevice.

+There are two ways to build the game for your iDevice.
+* Clone the project and build from there
+* Download our build and build with Xcode

+#### Clone the project
 Clone our project
 ```
 git clone https://github.com/CSMdevs/EscapeRoom.git